martinring/thesis/src/3-Self-Verification.md

 The idea and its benefits are illustrated by the following (running) example, which has been deliberately kept simple in order to keep the focus on the methodology.

-![Bringing light into darkness: The light controller is connected to a luminosity sensor, and switches a light on or off when it becomes too dark or bright.](light-sensor-sketch.svg){#fig:sketch .small}

 :::Example *
 The simple light controller system sketched in [#fig:sketch] works as the running example in the following.
 This system